About Rating Systems

 Ratings are only created for teams involved with the WIAA.
 Out of state teams and Wisconsin teams that are non-WIAA are not provided a rating.

-Results from games involving a non-rated team are ignored.
+Results from games involving a non-rated team do not impact ratings.

 Forfeits (reflected as scores of 2-0) are ignored when possible.